 Why choose organic clothes for your baby?

-When looking for the best organic baby clothes you may be wondering why you should even be looking for organic baby clothes…especially with a new baby, aren’t there enough other things to consider?!
+When looking for the best organic baby clothes you may be wondering why you should even be looking for organic baby clothes at all…especially with a new baby, aren’t there enough other things to consider?!

 Cotton is one of the most popular fabrics used in baby and children’s clothing.
 This is because it is soft and breathable against baby’s sensitive skin.
 Synthetic materials can cause irritation and make temperature control more difficult.

-And did you know that cotton is one of the world’s dirtiest crops?!
+But did you know that conventional cotton is one of the world’s dirtiest crops?!

 Here are a few stats from the Environmental Justice Foundation to consider regarding non-organic cotton: